Graduated Fixed Penalty and Deposit Scheme

 - Email: email@example.com

 The penalties given at the side of the road cannot be reduced.
-If an offender chooses not to pay the fine, they may appeal the penalty by having the case heard in court.
+If a UK offender chooses not to pay the penalty, they have 21 days to request to have their case heard in court.
+Non UK drivers must pay the fixed penalty deposit at the roadside but the driver has the same right to have the case heard in court and if found ‘not guilty’, any deposit(s) would be refunded.

-I have sent my payment and have not received a receipt, what should I do now?
+- have sent a payment and have not received a receipt

 Where do I submit my licence?

-In cases where an endorsable offence has been committed, driving licences (paper part and photo) should be submitted to the Police Station indicated on the fixed penalty ticket within seven days of the offence.
+In cases where an endorsable offence has been committed (UK driver), driving licences (photographic and paper counterpart) should be submitted to the Police Station indicated on the fixed penalty ticket within fourteen days of the offence.

-Your licence will be endorsed and returned to the address provided, you should then allow approximately four to six weeks for this process to be completed and your licence to be returned.
+Your licence will be endorsed and returned to the address provided and you should allow approximately four to six weeks for this process to be completed.

-When a licence has been submitted for penalty points to be recorded, the offender must allow approximately four to six weeks for it to be processed.
-If you have not received their licence back after this period of time, you should contact the Fixed Penalty Office (details above).
+If you have not received your licence back after this period of time you should contact the Fixed Penalty Office (details above).